rcky844/knowledge-handbook/Chemistry/Analytical Chemistry/Quantitative analysis/Precipitation titration.md

 \ce{2Ag+(aq) + CrO4^2-(aq) <=> Ag2CrO4(s)}
 \end{array}
 $$
-- When all the chloride ions in the sample has reacted, additional silver ions <span style="color: lightgreen">react with chromate ions</span> from the indicator to form a <span style="color: aqua">reddish-brown precipitate</span>.
+- When all the chloride ions in the sample has reacted, additional silver ions <span class="hi-green">react with chromate ions</span> from the indicator to form a <span style="color: aqua">reddish-brown precipitate</span>.
-- <span style="color: lightgreen">The end point is reached when reddish-brown precipitate forms.</span>
+- <span class="hi-green">The end point is reached when reddish-brown precipitate forms.</span>

 ![[mohr_titration_timeline.webp]]